Zediwan/JEvoSim/README.md

 In this project, we aim to simulate an ecosystem consisting of plants and animals.
 The ecosystem is modeled using object-oriented programming principles in Java.
 The simulation has several features, including the ability for organisms to move, eat, mate, and give birth to offspring.
 We also implement a neural network to model animal behavior and decision making.

-## Technologies

-The following technologies are used in this project:

-- Java

 ## Features

 List of features that are implemented in the simulation.
 For example: